rien333/numbersense-vae/thesis/README.md

 Nieder, Andreas.
 2016.
 "The Neuronal Code for Number." *Nature Reviews Neuroscience* 17 (6).
 Springer Nature: 366--82.
 <https://doi.org/10.1038/nrn.2016.40>.

+Piazza, Manuela, and Véronique Izard.
+2009.
+"How Humans Count:
+Numerosity and the Parietal Cortex." *The Neuroscientist* 15 (3).
+Sage Publications Sage CA: Los Angeles, CA: 261--73.

 Piazza, Manuela, Andrea Mechelli, Brian Butterworth, and Cathy J Price.
 2002.
 "Are Subitizing and Counting Implemented as Separate or